 Origins of the Janissary Corps

 The Janissary corps stands as one of the most formidable military institutions in world history, serving as the backbone of Ottoman expansion from the late 14th century through the 19th century.
-Created under Sultan Murad I around 1365, this elite infantry force was distinct not only for its martial prowess but for the revolutionary recruitment system that sustained it.
+Created under Sultan Murad I around 1365, this elite infantry force was distinguished not only by its martial prowess but by the revolutionary recruitment system that sustained it.
 The Janissaries represented a departure from the traditional Turkic cavalry-based armies that had characterized earlier Islamic states, providing the Ottoman Empire with a disciplined, professional standing army that answered directly to the sultan rather than to regional nobles or tribal leaders.

 The corps grew out of practical necessity.
 As the Ottoman domain expanded into the Balkans, the existing military structure proved inadequate for garrisoning conquered territories and prosecuting sustained campaigns.
-The traditional feudal system of timar land grants produced cavalry forces that were only obligated to serve for limited periods, while the sultans needed a permanent, loyal force.
-The solution was the devshirme system, a levy of Christian boys that would transform the Ottoman military and create a unique social institution that endured for over four centuries.
+The traditional feudal system of timar land grants produced cavalry forces that were obligated to serve only for limited periods, while the sultans needed a permanent, loyal force.
+The solution was the devshirme system, a levy of Christian boys that transformed the Ottoman military and created a unique social institution enduring for over four centuries.
+This system was not an ad hoc measure but a deliberate state-building tool designed to bind the empire together through a shared loyalty to the sultan.

 The Devshirme System Explained